 Best Bolt Carrier Groups

-A lightweight BCG is designed for a rifle with an adjustable gas block and a builder who’s willing to spend the time tuning the gun.
-The heavier standard bolt carrier groups, such as the M16 BCG, are better suited to running any kind of ammo through any kind of gas system.
+A lightweight BCG is designed for a rifle with an adjustable gas block and a builder willing to spend the time tuning the gun.
+The heavier standard bolt carrier groups, such as the M16 BCG, are better suited to running ammo through any gas system.

-When it comes to either a lightweight BCG for more precision-tuned guns or a BCG that will run just about anything, Faxon has you covered.
+When it comes to lightweight BCGs for more precision-tuned guns or BCGs that will run just about anything, Faxon has you covered.
 I like to have a gun that will run regardless of what ammo I throw at it and the outside conditions I’m running it in.
 That’s why I run the Faxon M16 BCG in my AR-15.

-Seeing a capability gap, They set out to create a bolt carrier group that could live up to the Gunner name with no compromise in strength or function.
+Seeing a capability gap, They set out to create a bolt carrier group that could live up to the Gunner name without compromising strength or function.
 Faxon set specifications that would allow no compromise.

-By coating all parts, the carrier’s natural slickness is increased markedly requiring less gas and pressure to operate.
+By coating all parts, the carrier’s natural slickness is increased markedly, requiring less gas and less pressure to operate.

 Further, the Nitride process seals components against corrosion while making them fantastically wear-resistant.
 Gas keys use grade 8 fasteners and are fully staked for a lifetime of service.